organicunity/chalkies.github.io/index.md

 # What's a chalky?

-Chalkies are anyone on [SF Chalkboard](https://lists.riseup.net/www/info/sfchalkboard), a mailing list for cooperative living in the San Francisco bay area.
+Chalkies are anyone on [SF Chalkboard](https://lists.riseup.net/www/info/sfchalkboard), a mailing list for community and cooperative living in the San Francisco bay area.

 It's meant to strengthen ties between cooperative houses, collectives, activists and other intentional communities.
 To know what's going on in our wider world.
 It's the chalkboard in our collective kitchen.